Dean Harrison - Counselling Psychologist

 Every Individual is Capable of Being Open to Growth

-There are many factors which influence whether someone will be able to reach their potential or not.
+Many factors influence whether someone will be able to reach their potential or not.

 It may be helpful to think about this process as a journey from ‘being’ to ‘becoming’ rather than simply being something that occurs naturally in the individual.

-In order for an individual's potential towards self-actualisation to be realised, they must first fulfill their basic needs.
-Our basic needs include: safety, security and love and belonging (Maslow's hierarchy).
+In order for an individual's potential towards self-actualisation to be realised, they must first fulfil their basic needs.
+Our basic needs include safety, security, love, and belonging (Maslow's hierarchy).

 Stages on the Road Towards Self-Actualisation.